StefanoBarison/hybrid_ansatz/README.md

 # Embedding quantum circuit in classical variational methods

-This repository contains the code to reproduce the results of the paper ["Embedding quantum cicuit in classical variational methods"](./).
+This repository contains the code to reproduce the results of the paper ["Embedding Classical Variational Methods in Quantum Circuits"](https://arxiv.org/abs/2309.08666).

 ## Download the code